6 Great Gift Ideas for Father’s Day

 Is your dad the kind that insists not to get him a father’s day gift?
 They like to make it difficult sometimes!
 Obviously, you’re going to get them a present either way.
 If your dad hasn’t given you any hints or ideas for father’s day don’t worry.
 Here are six great gift ideas for difficult dads.

-Vouchers or gift certificates
+Vouchers or gift cards

 How do you make any basic gift special?
 Get in personalized!
 You can start with socks or something small.
 Put photos on things.
 You can have your photo put on anything these days, whether it’s a throw pillow or a sunshade for your car.
 For as little as $25 you can design your own sunshade by choosing a print or adding a photo online.
 Add logos, his name, his team, whatever you want to make it reflect his style.

 If you’re naturally green-thumbed, you could keep an eye on your dad’s gardening habits and see if there’s anything missing.
 You could just ask him directly, but then there’s always the chance he’ll be stubborn and say he doesn’t need anything.
 In any case, the summer months make a perfect time to get outside working in the yard.
-If you don’t know much about gardening yourself, here’s a list of suggestions for father’s day.

 Is your dad a techy dad?
 If so why not get him one of the latest gadgets he’s been looking at?
 Things like wireless chargers and portable holders for your devices don’t cost much, but they’re very handy.
 There are plenty of grown-up toys and novelty gadgets around, like a mini arcade machine or robot.
-Check out this selection of gadget gifts for techy dads.
-You’ll be sure to find inspiration.

 Make it yourself